Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Simulation Schemes for the Heston Dynamics

 \subsubsection{Comparison in terms of the weak error behavior}

-Herein, we compare the ABR scheme discussed in Section \ref{sec:Euler schemes with moment matching} and the Heston OU-based scheme discussed in Section \ref{sec:Discretization of Heston model with the volatility process Simulated using the sum of Ornstein-Uhlenbeck (Bessel) processes} in terms of the weak-error convergence.
-We select the scheme with weak error rate of order one ($\Ordo{\Delta t}$) in the preasymptotic regime to efficiently employ the Richardson extrapolation in our proposed methods.
-Figure \ref{fig:weak convergence comparison set 1} shows a comparison of the weak error rates for the different schemes.
-From this figure, the Heston OU-based scheme exhibits a better weak convergence rate that is closer to $1$ than the ABR scheme, which shows a weak error rate of $0.7$.
+We compare the three schemes of simulating Heston dynamics: (i) the full truncation scheme (Section \ref{sec:Discretization of Heston model with a non smooth transformations for the volatility process}), (ii) the ABR scheme (Section \ref{sec:Euler schemes with moment matching}), and (iii) the Heston OU-based scheme (Section \ref{sec:Discretization of Heston model with the volatility process Simulated using the sum of Ornstein-Uhlenbeck (Bessel) processes} in terms of the weak error convergence.
+We select the scheme with weak error rate of order $1$ (\ie, $\Ordo{\Delta t}$) in the preasymptotic regime to efficiently employ the Richardson extrapolation in our proposed methods.
+Figure \ref{fig:weak convergence comparison set 1} compares the weak error rates for the different schemes.
+This figuren reveals that the Heston OU-based scheme exhibits a better weak convergence rate closer to $1$ than the ABR scheme, which exhibits a weak error rate of $0.7$.